-The Together4RD Toolkit is intended to support a broad range of collaborative activities in which ERNs and Industry might partner (see section X).
+The Together4RD Toolkit is intended to support a broad range of collaborative activities in which ERNs and Industry might partner.
 The 2023 Position Statement outlined a range of activities which working groups felt would be appropriate for ERNs and Industry collaboration, and would yield added-value, which have been elaborated further across the course of 2024 into the tool above.
-This toolkit is mainly concerned with these kinds of activities, more so than traditional clinical trials and partnering in initiatives funded by programmes like the Innovative Healthcare Initiative (IHI) - see further section X
+This toolkit is mainly concerned with these kinds of activities, more so than traditional clinical trials and partnering in initiatives funded by programmes like the Innovative Healthcare Initiative (IHI).